 Software criticality analysis report

-The [ECSS-Q-80] requirements are generally made applicable to the first level supplier (system level), who in turns make them applicable to the lower level suppliers through the Software product assurance requirements for suppliers (see [ECSS-Q-80] clause 5.4.2).
+The [ECSS-Q-80] requirements are generally made applicable to the first level supplier (system level), who in turn makes them applicable to the lower level suppliers through the Software product assurance requirements for suppliers (see [ECSS-Q-80] clause 5.4.2).
 This means that the requirements of [ECSS-Q-80] clause 6.2.2 are made applicable to the software suppliers at different organizational levels, and all of them have to produce the relevant documentation.
 However, depending on their responsibilities in the customer-supplier chain, different information needs to be provided.

 In particular, the first level supplier (generally defined "the customer" in [ECSS-Q-80] and [ECSS-E-40] or the "Prime", or the "system-level supplier"), i.e. the organizational unit which manages, assembles and delivers the system to the final customer, is responsible for the expected output of [ECSS-Q-80] clause 6.2.2.1 ("Criticality classification of software products").
 The lower level suppliers ("software-level suppliers"), who develop and deliver software products to their customers and, in the last instance, to the first level supplier, are responsible for the expected output of [ECSS-Q-80] clauses 6.2.2.2 to 6.2.2.7 ("Software dependability and safety analysis report" and "Criticality classification of software components"; see also the process described in section 5.2.3 of this handbook).